MasterRO94/laravel-xss-filter/README.md

 ### Configure once and forget about XSS attacks!

-Laravel 5.4+ Middleware to filter user inputs from XSS and iframes and other embed elements.

 It does not remove the html, it is only escaped script tags and embeds.
 However, by default, it does delete inline event listeners such as `onclick`.
 Optionally they also can be escaped (set `escape_inline_listeners` to `true` in `xss-filter.php` config file).

 For example